sarthaksarthak9/DevSecOps-Project/README.md

 - In the "HTTP" section:
   - Set the "URL" to `http://localhost:9090` (assuming Prometheus is running on the same server).
   - Click the "Save & Test" button to ensure the data source is working.

+**Step 10: Import a Dashboard:**

+To make it easier to view metrics, you can import a pre-configured dashboard.
+Follow these steps:

+- Click on the "+" (plus) icon in the left sidebar to open the "Create" menu.

+- Select "Dashboard."

+- Click on the "Import" dashboard option.

+- Enter the dashboard code you want to import (e.g., code 1860).

+- Click the "Load" button.

+- Select the data source you added (Prometheus) from the dropdown.

+- Click on the "Import" button.

+You should now have a Grafana dashboard set up to visualize metrics from Prometheus.

+Grafana is a powerful tool for creating visualizations and dashboards, and you can further customize it to suit your specific monitoring needs.

+That's it!
+You've successfully installed and set up Grafana to work with Prometheus for monitoring and visualization.